-Who doesn’t like a great piece of juicy ripe fruit; like when you bite into that perfectly ripe pear and the juice starts running down your chin?
+Who doesn't like a great piece of juicy ripe fruit; like when you bite into that perfectly ripe pear and the juice starts running down your chin?
 Or, that Clementine that is oh so sweet that you grab another and another.
 There is a bounty of colorful winter fruits for snacking on or to perk up your smoothies, salads, and recipes.
-What Fruits Are In Season in January?
-I bet you can guess.
+What Fruits Are In Season, I bet you can guess.

 This page may contain affiliate links, please see my full disclosure for policy details.
-I earn commissions if you shop through the links on this page
+I earn commissions if you shop through the links on this page.

 Why eat seasonal produce?